ihor/NSPL/README.md

 ##### DefaultArray

 Array with a default value for missing keys.
-If you pass a function as default value it will be called without arguments to provide a default value for the given key, this value will be inserted in the dictionary for the key, and returned.
+If you pass a function as default value it will be called without arguments to provide a default value for the given key, this value will be inserted in the array for the key, and returned.
-It turns this code
+Using DefaultArray turns this code:
 ```php
 $a = array();
 foreach([1, 2, 1, 1, 3, 3, 3] as $v) {